FreeRADIUS/freeradius-server/src/tests/multi-server/README.md

 ## How It Works

+A trigger is a line that a container appends to the file that the test framework watches.
+The first word of the line is the trigger name, and the rest of the line is the value that the rules of a state check.

 Each test suite is a directory under `tests/` containing:

-- `template.yml.j2` - Jinja2 template for test steps (state machine)
+- `template.yml.j2` - Jinja2 template for test steps (state machine).
+  `templates/macros.j2` holds macros that write trigger rules and radclient actions.
+A template imports the macros with `{% from "macros.j2" import ... %}`.
 - `environment.yml.j2` - Symlink to a Docker Compose template in `environments/`
 - `*.test.yml` - Parameter files (one per test variant)